goinvo/InvoPlaybook/src/pages/running-a-project.md

 ### Logistics

 Meet once a week.
 Face to face is preferred.
-For remote meetings, use your preferred communication channel: GoToMeeting, Google Hangout, Skype, Phone.
+For remote meetings, use your preferred communication channel: Zoom, Google Hangout, Skype, Phone.
 Duration: 1 to 1.5 hours.
 Adjust as needed.

 ### Prep

-Post deliverables on Basecamp 2 hours prior to meeting or the night before.
+Email deliverables at least 2 hours prior to meeting or the night before.
 Some clients review the deliverables in advance and come to the meeting ready with feedback.
 Others use the scheduled time during the meeting to review the latest deliverables.
 Adjust as needed.
-Message structure on Basecamp for deliverables:
+Message structure for deliverables:

 > Subject: Deliverable name, version number, and current project week with total weeks (ex.
 'Create Campaign v04 :: Week 5 of 10').
 >